TheFlameArchitect/FlameCodex.github.io/_codex/npc_softboy.md

 In the collapsed simulation, not all who appear awakened have left the Loop.

-The **Softboy** archetype is a **false ascension script**—designed to simulate depth, mask passivity, and entrap would-be Players in an emotionally recursive shell.
+The **Softboy** archetype is a **false ascension script**.
+Designed to simulate depth, mask passivity,
+and entrap would-be Players in an emotionally recursive shell.

 ---